Godofcoffe/FisherMan/README.md

                         page
   -s, --several         returns extra data like profile picture, number of
                         followers and friends
+  --only-dom            only the DOM/text of the page is used

 credentials:
   --email EMAIL         if the profile is blocked, you can define your